semgrep/semgrep-docs/docs/semgrep-ci/overview.md

 <dl>
     <dt>Diff-aware scanning</dt>
     <dd>Semgrep App can scan only changes in files when running on a pull or merge request (PR or MR).
-This keeps the scan fast and reduces finding duplication.</dd>
+This keeps the scan fast, tracks when a finding is fixed, and reduces the number of duplicated findings.</dd>
     <dt>Receiving results (findings) as PR or MR comments</dt>
     <dd>This feature enables you to receive <a href="/docs/semgrep-app/notifications/#enabling-github-pull-request-comments">PR or MR comments</a> from Semgrep App on the lines of code that generated a finding.</dd>
     <dt>Hyperlinks to code</dt>